ASU/webspark-drops-drupal7/profiles/openasu/modules/contrib/easy_breadcrumb/README.md

    prefix ("/en") is used.
  * Use menu title as fallback instead of raw path component.
  * Remove segments of the breadcrumb that are identical.
+ * Disable system breadcrumbs in site and admin themes.
  * Use a custom separator between the breadcrumb's segments.
-(TODO)
- * Choose a transformation mode for the segments' title.(TODO)
+ * Choose a transformation mode for the segments' title.
  * Make the 'capitalizator' ignore some words.
-(TODO)

 MAINTAINERS